abertschi/ad-free/README.md

 Due to legal reasons and a rise in popularity, this feature is no longer supported.
 [See here](https://github.com/abertschi/ad-free/blob/master/rick_and_morty.md).

-### Play local music
-Play music tracks stored on your phone while advertisement is playing.

 ## Release notes
 - See [Changelog](./CHANGELOG.md)